 Favorite Sweet Potato Dish:—Sweet potatoes nachos—use the sweet potatoes as chips, bake them then put beans, corn, bacon, salsa, cheese, and avocado on them!
 Yummy!

-Favorite Race: Outer Banks Marathon November 201.
+Favorite Race: Outer Banks Marathon November 2012.
 This was my first marathon and I trained diligently, consistently, and during a hard time in my life.
 It showed me I’m a lot stronger than I realize as I ran the race solo, with no friends, just me and a few hundred strangers!
 I loved absolutely every minute of the race and can remember each mile!

 What got me running: I had a big work event back in 2012 and when I returned from it, I needed to decompress from that event.
 I took up running as a way to release stress but also for the physical benefits as well.
 My picture is from my first marathon-around mile 23 after I ran the big bridge –the bridge everyone said runners walk—I ran it!
 I started running in 2012 and since have completed three half marathons, two marathons and am running the NYC Marathon in November of 2018.
-Running has given me confidence and freedom that I didn’t know I had in me!
-In 2017 I set a goal to run 1000 miles in the year, and ended at 1100.
+Running has given me the confidence and freedom that I didn’t know I had in me!
+In 2017 I set a goal to run 1000 miles in the year and ended at 1100.

 A little about me: My name is Mandy Steelman and I am originally from Winston-Salem, NC, graduated college from Appalachian State University in 2000.
 I’ve been in the legal field for approximately 20 years, starting in college in a private firm, then after graduation moving to Raleigh and working at the United States Attorney’s Office.
 I have two children, Corbett age 10, and Airlie age 8.
 Corbett has the most gentle, pure spirit and Airlie is my mini-me.
-I started running in 2012 and have done three half marathons, two marathons and am running the NYC Marathon in November of 2018.
-Running has given me confidence and freedom that I didn’t know I had in me!
-In 2017 I set a goal to run 1000 miles in the year, and ended at 1100.
+I started running in 2012 and have done three half marathons, two marathons, and am running the NYC Marathon in November of 2018.
+Running has given me the confidence and freedom that I didn’t know I had in me!
+In 2017 I set a goal to run 1000 miles in the year and ended at 1100.